clavisound/feather-LoRa32u4-sketches/README.md

 9. Connect Power and GND.
 10. Connect EN pin from Adafruit GPS to A4 pin (feather 32u4)

-## bike-tracker-clv
+## bike-tracker-clv (Feather LoRa 32u4 + GPS + Accelerometer)
+Here you need extra software *and* hardware.
+This skecth is mainly tested with MMA8452 (latest testing) but it should work with LIS3DH (early testing).

 You can also find one third sketch: bike-tracker-clv.
-You will *also* need the library [lis3dh](https://github.com/clavisound/lis3dh-motion-detection/) - thanks to [lbad](https://github.com/ldab/lis3dh-motion-detection) for the initial release and the [LIS3DH accelerometer](https://www.adafruit.com/product/2809) from Adafruit.
+You will *also* need the my custom library [mma8452](https://github.com/clavisound/SparkFun_MMA8452Q_Arduino_Library) *if* you need Low Power (deep sleep) of 0.15mA.

+If you don't mind about +.7mA in sleep you can use Adafruit's LIS3DH with LDO and level shifter again with my custom library: [lis3dh](https://github.com/clavisound/lis3dh-motion-detection/) - thanks to [lbad](https://github.com/ldab/lis3dh-motion-detection) for the initial release and the [LIS3DH accelerometer](https://www.adafruit.com/product/2809) from Adafruit.

 Extra things supported:
 1. Power Down (wake from accelerometer)
-2. Send location if the traveled distance is more than 50 meters.
+2. Send location if the traveled distance is more than 50 meters, otherwise send only "Heartbeat".
+3. Connect A4 pin to a transistor's base to completely shutdown GPS.
+(I know about EN pin of GPS but it fails to me for Deep Sleep for unknown reason [+1.5.ma])

 ### extra connections
-1. Connect INT1 pin fron LIS3DH to #10 of feather-32u4-LoRa
+1a.
+Connect INT1 pin from LIS3DH to #10 of feather-32u4-LoRa *OR*
+1b.
+Connect INT1 pin from SparkFun MMA8452Q to #10 and INT2 to #11 of feather.
+2. Install a PNP transistor.
+Collector to 3V3 of feather, Base > 330R (don't forget the resistor, or the feather will die!) > A4 pin of Feather and Emitter on GPS 3V3.